zachncurry/CyberConnected/README.md

 - Should this have a UI or be kept as the back end only?
 - How should keys be added?
 Is this part of the UI component?
 - How should keys be managed/ stored?
+- Should this be open sourced to enable others to contribute additional APIs?